 How to Fix Outlook Sync Issues in Windows?

 Outlook needs to stay connected to the mail server to keep your emails, calendar events, and contacts up to date.
-When this connection breaks, you might face delays, missing messages, or folders that don’t update properly.
-You may also see errors when trying to send or receive emails, or Outlook may fail to open the OST file linked to your account.
+If this connection is interrupted, synchronization issues can occur, leading to delayed updates, missing messages, or folders that fail to update properly.
+In some cases, you may encounter send/receive emails, or Outlook may be unable to open the OST file linked to your account.

 In the sections that follow, we’ll walk you through a clear, step-by-step guide to identify the root cause of the sync error and apply practical solutions to get Outlook working normally again.

-The following are some of the reasons why Outlook fails to sync emails in Outlook:
+The following are some of the reasons why Outlook fails to sync emails:

-- Incorrect account settings: If your account settings such as email, password and connection details are incorrect, Outlook may not be able to connect to the server and synchronize your data.
+- Incorrect Account Settings: If your account settings such as email, password and connection details are incorrect, Outlook may not be able to connect to the server and synchronize your data, in such cases EdbMails can help recover mailbox data by converting inaccessible OST files to PST for reliable access.

-- Server issues: If the email server is down or experiencing technical issues, you may see the error message and Outlook will not be able to sync with it.
+- Server Issues: If the email server is down or experiencing technical issues, you may see the error message and Outlook will not be able to sync with it.
+EdbMails provides OST to PST conversion to restore mailbox contents independently of the server.

-- Network connectivity issues: A weak or unstable network connection can prevent Outlook from synchronizing and making it unable to update your Outlook 365 inbox.
+- Network Connectivity Issues: A weak or unstable network connection can prevent Outlook from synchronizing and making it unable to update your Outlook 365 inbox.
+EdbMails can extract data from OST files and convert it to PST, letting you access emails offline.

-- Antivirus software: Antivirus software on your computer can sometimes interfere with the synchronization process, resulting in the error 'Outlook email not syncing'.
+- Antivirus Software: Antivirus software on your computer can sometimes interfere with the synchronization process, resulting in the error 'Outlook email not syncing'.
+EdbMails enables recovery from damaged or inaccessible OST files to retain access to mailbox data.

-- Corrupted Outlook data file: A corrupted Outlook data file (OST) can cause the Outlook not syncing error.
+- Corrupted Outlook Data File: A corrupted Outlook data file (OST) can cause the Outlook not syncing error.
 In such cases you must repair the Outlook OST from corruption to restore your mailbox data.
+EdbMails reliably recovers corrupt OST files and converts them to PST without data loss.

-- Outdated software If you are using an outdated version of Outlook, you may experience the issue of Outlook not syncing emails.
+- Outdated Software: If you are using an outdated version of Outlook, you may experience the issue of Outlook not syncing emails.
+EdbMails allows you to convert the OST file to a PST that can be imported into current Outlook versions.

-- Deleted mailbox on the server: If the mailbox associated with your email address is deleted or is unavailable, Outlook may not sync emails and other mail items.
+- Deleted Mailbox on the Server: If the mailbox associated with your email address is deleted or is unavailable, Outlook may not sync emails and other mail items.
+EdbMails extracts and converts data from offline or orphaned OST files into PST, even when the server mailbox is unavailable.

 How to resolve the issue of Outlook not syncing in Windows?